 Double Glazing is when two panes of glass (separated by a layer of air), are used in a home's window.

-This provides another layer of insulation for your home, decreasing heat loss through your windows and improving soundproofing.
+This provides another layer of insulation for your home, decreasing heat loss through your windows.

 In the past, windows were fitted with a single pane of glass, which proved to be a particularly efficient heat conductor.
 Ongoing research has shown that adding a second pane of glass, with a sealed pocket of air (or gas) in the middle, dramatically reduces the loss of heat through windows.